PM must rise to the occasion and ensure justice for martyred soldiers: Manmohan Singh

 "We cannot and will not be cowed down by threats and intimidation nor permit a compromise with our territorial integrity.
 The Prime Minister cannot allow them to use his words as a vindication of their position and must ensure that all organs of the Government work together to tackle this crisis and prevent it from escalating further," he said adding that the soldiers' sacrifice cannot be allowed to go in vain.

-"At this moment, we stand at historic cross-roads," noted the ex PM adding, "Our government's decisions and actions will have serious bearings on how the future generations perceive us.
+"At this moment, we stand at historic cross-roads," noted the ex-PM adding, "Our government's decisions and actions will have serious bearings on how the future generations perceive us.
 Those who lead us bear the weight of a solemn duty.
-And in our democracy that responsibility rests with the office of the Prime Minister," the statement by Dr. Singh also read.
+And in our democracy that responsibility rests with the office of the Prime Minister," the statement by Dr Singh also read.